andrewjmead/wpsites/README.md

 WPSites is the fastest way to create a localhost WordPress website.

-Just run `wpsites create`, select a site template, and give your site a name.
-Boom.
-Done.
+Run `wpsites create`, select a template, and give your site a name.
+That's all.

 https://github.com/user-attachments/assets/b04fc4d8-7603-4729-b399-db08e4b1da6a